 In particular, Graeber argues that:

-2. High taxes on the wealthy have accompanied strong employment and economic growth in the past, for instance during the immediate postwar period.
+2. Contrary to claims that taxes reduce “incentives”, high taxes on the wealthy have accompanied strong employment and economic growth in the past, for instance during the immediate postwar period.

-The reason for the double standard on debt seems clear: the debt of the poor and “middle class” (i.e. working class) helps to reproduce a category of people – most people – who need to sell their labor power to capitalists in exchange for wage or salary income or rely on someone (e.g. a partner, a parent) who does.
-It is harder, for example, to opt for a low-income, non-materialistic lifestyle – less paid employment, more free time – if a person has incurred debt obligations in the form of student loans, home mortgages, etc. Even if a person opts to rent cheaply, not go to university, etc., the imperative to work is stronger as a result of private-debt relations in general, which impact on the availability and cost of accommodation.
+The reason for the double standard on debt seems clear: the debt of the poor and “middle class” (i.e. working class) helps to reproduce a category of people – most people – who need to sell their labor power in exchange for wage or salary income or rely on a partner or parent who does.
+It is harder, for example, to opt for a low-income, non-materialistic lifestyle – less paid employment, more free time – if a person has incurred debt obligations in the form of student loans, home mortgages, medical expenses, and so on.
+Even if a person opts to rent cheap accommodation, not go to university and is fortunate enough to be healthy, the imperative to work is stronger as a result of private-debt relations in general, which impact on the availability and cost of accommodation.
 Under capitalist social arrangements, that rented apartment or house in most instances would not have been built in the absence of private debt being issued.
 Private loans were only forthcoming to the extent that an interest obligation could be imposed on somebody.

 At one point in the interview Graeber says “debt is not really an issue”.
 By this I took him to mean the public debt of a sovereign currency issuer.
 He gives an example of “debt being higher in the past” alongside strong growth, which could relate to US public debt in the immediate postwar period.
-MMT is clearly in agreement with Graeber on this point.
+Modern Monetary Theory (MMT) is clearly in agreement with Graeber on this point.

-Graeber’s observation that high tax rates on the wealthy have accompanied strong employment and growth outcomes in the past, including in the immediate postwar period, is accurate.
-Previously I have linked to an interview in which Michael Hudson discusses this point in some depth (see Classicals vs Neoclassicals: Tax and Rent).
+Graeber’s observation that high tax rates on the wealthy have accompanied strong employment and growth outcomes in the past, including during the “golden age” of capitalist growth of the immediate postwar period, is accurate.
+Previously I have linked to an interview in which Michael Hudson discusses this point in some depth (see here).

-The claim, often made by apologists for the wealthy, that taxes create a “disincentive” to produce does not withstand scrutiny in many cases.
+The claim, often made by special interest groups, that taxes create a “disincentive” to produce does not withstand scrutiny in many cases.
 There are many instances where taxes will in fact create an incentive to produce.
 This will be so whenever unproductive activity rather than productive activity is the target of the tax.
 Estate taxes, wealth taxes, taxes on interest income, lump sum taxes of all kinds, are actually incentives to produce, not disincentives.
-If a government were to tax away all property and interest income, suddenly many in the leisure class would find they had to work for a living in order to meet their tax obligations.
-Whether this would be good or bad is not the point currently being addressed: such a tax is an incentive to produce, not a disincentive.
+If a government were to tax away all property and interest income, suddenly many in the leisure class would find they had to find employment in order to meet their tax obligations.
+Such taxes are an incentive to produce, not a disincentive.

 Taxes on income and consumption, in contrast, can conceivably create disincentives to produce, but they can also create incentives.
-In terms of taxes on employment income, it is not clear that there will be strong incentive effects on aggregate output and employment in either direction, despite the orthodoxy searching hard for any such effects.
+In terms of taxes on employment income, it is not clear that there will be strong incentive effects on aggregate output and employment in either direction.
 It may well make sense, on normative grounds, not to tax productive activity highly, but purely in terms of aggregate employment outcomes, the impact is not obvious from the empirical evidence.